Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/AI Stickiness with Cursor/Cursor forgets it's going in circles with the solutions.md

 1. Still same problem. can you give me a short summary of what we attempted and failed so far
 2. Lets fix the problem.
 Try a new approach.
 Our previous approaches that failed were: {Copy the previous failed approaches}

+An alternative prompt sequence is:
+1. Look into the previous conversations.
+You'll see we're alternating between two solutions